MicrosoftDocs/power-automate-docs/articles/minit/process-mining-simulations-run-results.md

 # Run a simulation and get results

-After you [create a simulation scenario](process-mining-simulations-scenario.md), you can run a simulation and get results.
-This article shows you how to run a simulation and get results in the Process Mining desktop app.
+After you [create a simulation scenario](process-mining-simulations-scenario.md), you can run it and get results.
+This article shows you how to run a simulation scenario and get results in the Process Mining desktop app.

 ## Start simulation

-Now that you have a simulation scenario, you can run a simulation.
 To run a simulation, follow these steps:

 1. In the **Process simulation** screen, select **Simulate**.